 Santa Barbara is known to have some of the freshest seafood, most diverse food scene around California.
 From ramen, to poke, just about every ethnic food is somehow represented in this small beach town.
-While a lot can be found on the main street in town, State Street, the true gems are tucked away on lesser known streets.
+While a lot can be found on the main street in town, State Street, the true gems are tucked away on lesser-known streets.
 For a full rundown of the best restaurants in Santa Barbara, check out A Foodie’s Guide to Santa Barbara.

 The Beaches of Santa Barbara; Best Beaches Around Town

 Butterfly Beach – A few miles east will bring you to the charming town of the rich and famous – Montecito, California.
 Here you’ll find this serene public beach known as Butterfly Beach.
 Easily reachable by foot, bike, or car if you’re in Santa Barbara make sure not to miss it.
-Plus since it’s a bit further away from the main drag in Santa Barbara there tends to be less people occupying the beach.
+Plus since it’s a bit further away from the main drag in Santa Barbara there tends to be fewer people occupying the beach.

-Hendry’s Beach – South from Santa Barbara you’ll find this dog friendly, surfer friendly beach.
+Hendry’s Beach – South from Santa Barbara you’ll find this dog friendly, surfer-friendly beach.
 Walk along the long stretch of California’s coast or hit the Boathouse at Hendry’s Beach for brunch, dinner, or happy hour!

 What to Do in Santa Barbara

 There are tons of things to see and do in Santa Barbara.
-I spent three-months in this beach town and barely scratched the surface.
-From dipping your toes in the pacific, to spoiling yourself at world class spas.
+I spent three months in this beach town and barely scratched the surface.
+From dipping your toes in the pacific to spoiling yourself at world-class spas.
 Day trips, cooking classes, photography tours, and wine tasting; Santa Barbara is a unique destination that can suit just about everyone.

 The Best Day Trips Out of Santa Barbara

-A 2.5 hour drive south will bring you to the sprawling city of Los Angeles.
+A 2.5-hour drive south will bring you to the sprawling city of Los Angeles.
 While I don’t prefer the loud, smoggy LA compared to the quiet and peaceful SB, it’s worth the drive if you’re only visiting once.

 More up my alley is a day trip to the wine region of Los Olivos.
 An hour drive northwest will take you on a stunning drive, through the mountains and valleys, before dropping you off in wine country; Los Olivos.

 South of Los Olivos, north of Santa Barbara, you’ll find the Danish town of Solvang.
-Famous for their windmills, Danish style buildings, and wine tasting room; Solvang shouldn’t be missed.
+Famous for their windmills, Danish-style buildings, and wine tasting room; Solvang shouldn’t be missed.
 I preferred to drive up to Solvang early in the morning for breakfast, before heading further north to Los Olivos for the day.

 Santa Barbara Activities; What to Do, What to See, Where to Visit

 One of the most unique activities I participated in while visited Santa Barbara was making the drive to this mountainside western saloon, Cold Spring Tavern.
-Famous for their live music on the weekends, beer, and tri tip sandwiches.
+Famous for their live music on the weekends, beer, and tri-tip sandwiches.
 Where bikers come to gather and everyone leaves as friends, this activity is definitely not to be missed.

 If you’re visiting Santa Barbara during the week, the State Street Farmer’s Market closes down State Street while vendors set up shop.
 Held every Tuesday from 1600-1930 you can find everything from wine, vegetables, pies, honey, and more.
 There’s even a bar nearby, Wildcat Lounge, that serves “farm to bar” style cocktails on Tuesdays.
 One of their bartenders heads to the market when it opens and picks up a variety of herbs.
-They then craft farm to bar style cocktails using the herbs that were just bought.
+They then craft farm to bar-style cocktails using the herbs that were just bought.
 (I wouldn’t recommend hitting Wildcat unless you’re specifically going for this reason).

 Located near the ocean, but away from State Street, you’ll find an artsy community and the Urban Wine Trail in a place known as the Funk Zone.
 The Funk Zone is a recently renovated part of Santa Barbara and is now a vital part of the community.
-Here you’ll find boutiques, restaurants, wine tasting room, breweries, and more.
+Here you’ll find boutiques, restaurants, wine tasting rooms, breweries, and more.

-The most well known part of Santa Barbara is the main street in town, State Street.
+The most well-known part of Santa Barbara is the main street in town, State Street.
 Ending right on Stearns Wharf in the Pacific Ocean, State Street is where the most common attractions are found.
-You’ll find department stores such as Nordstrom’s and high end boutique stores here.
+You’ll find department stores such as Nordstrom’s and high-end boutique stores here.
 You’ll find the best ice cream shops, more wine tasting rooms, and loads of restaurants as you walk this street.
 Giving off a European vibe with outdoor cafes, State Street should definitely be on your list.